Safer Spaces at the Festival of Faith & Writing

-For this reason among others, we’re enthusiastic supporters of Calvin College’s Safer Spaces policy.
+For this reason among others, we’re enthusiastic supporters of Calvin University’s Safer Spaces policy.
 Safer Spaces includes goals based on Title IX to eliminate discrimination and violence based on sex, but goes beyond Title IX to include all instances of discrimination, harassment, and retaliation based on race, gender identity, sexual orientation, national origin, ability, and all other protected groups on Calvin’s campus and in the wider Calvin community.

 Students, staff, and faculty associated with the Festival are trained to spot, report, and, when possible, disrupt harassment.
 And we also expect the broader Festival community to join our efforts to create a safer space for all fellow readers by treating each other with respect and generosity.